 - i.
-Identify the specific designated/proposed ward and neighborhoods that the organzation will serve and present the rationale for the selection [5 points]. - ii.
+Identify the specific designated/proposed ward [ward three (3) or ward four (4)] and neighborhoods that the organization will serve and present the rationale for the selection [5 points]. - ii.
 Describe the facility the organization will use to implement programming.
 Identify its specific location, size, attributes, and site control status (e.g., applicant owns, leases).
 Discuss why this facility has been chosen for the program's operations [10 points]. - iii.
 Assess the proposed ward and neighborhoods in terms of their unique characteristics, such as resources and local conditions that contribute to substance use disorders[10 points].